Hanumanakumar/memoryGame/README.md

 ### I did the following steps ###

-1. Got all the cards in to the app.js file by using  'Array.prototype.slice.call()' and stored in an array named cardList.
+1. Got all the cards in to the app.js file by using  '*Array.prototype.slice.call()*' and stored in an array named cardList.

 2. Created a function named initGame, it works when the page loaded.
 And implemented shuffle function in it.